DRESS AND GROOMING STANDARDS

 - Hair and makeup should not be so unusual as to be distracting.
 Hair and makeup should not disguise a student so they cannot be recognized.
 Students can be asked to modify hair and makeup to be recognized.
 The SAE shall not discriminate against any student based on hair texture or protective hairstyle including braids, locks and twists.

 - Applying makeup, nail polish, hair spray, perfume, etc., in class is prohibited.

-Informal dress code is the same as the dress code for a regular school day.
-For formal dances appropriate clothing is required.
-Formal dresses must be mid-thigh or longer.
+Informal dance dress code is the same as the dress code for a regular school day.
+For formal dances, appropriate clothing is required.
+Formal attire includes tuxedos, suits, dress pants, collared dress shirt with a tie, dresses or gowns.
 Clothing must not reveal undergarments.
 Slits anywhere on the dress cannot be higher than the thumbs when hands are kept at the side.
-Formal attire includes tuxes, suits, dress pants and collared dress shirt with a tie.
-No cut-offs, shorts, or sweat suits.
-If a student is not dressed in an appropriate formal dance attire, the student will be sent home and no refunds will be given.
+Formal dresses must be mid-thigh or longer.
+Tuxedos must not be oversized.
+NO cut-offs, shorts, or sweat suits.
+Students not dressed in appropriate formal dance attire will be sent home and no refunds will be given.